-§ 271-269.
-Runoff.
+§ 271-269 Runoff.

-- A. When runoff from added impervious surface will combine with runoff from existing impervious surface and discharge into the same dry well or retention system, the system shall be sized to accommodate all runoff from the entire combined surface area. - B. When the additional impervious surface added results in an increase of more than 50% of existing impervious surface, runoff from the combined surface shall be retained on site. - C. New on-site retention facilities required shall be designed for the on-site retention and discharge of 100% of runoff calculated on the basis of three inches of rainfall over a one-hour period.
+- A. When runoff from added impervious surface will combine with runoff from existing impervious surface and discharge into the same dry well or retention system, the system shall be sized to accommodate all runoff from the entire combined surface area. - B. When the additional impervious surface added results in an increase of more than 50% of existing impervious surface, runoff from the combined surface shall be retained on site. - C. New on-site retention facilities required shall be designed for the on-site retention and discharge of 100% of runoff calculated on the basis of three inches of rainfall over a one-hour period. - D. Use of rain gardens for storage and treatment of up to 1" of the calculated drainage storage requirement may be used as part of the drainage infrastructure.
+Design must be performed by a professional with experience in design, construction and long-term maintenance of rain gardens.
+Yearly maintenance is required to ensure proper function of this drainage option.

-§ 271-270.
-Drainage for below-grade openings.
+§ 271-270 Drainage for below-grade openings.

 Where drainage is needed or required for new basement entranceways, emergency exits, window wells and other below-grade openings that have the potential for stormwater entering and flooding the basement, the openings shall be provided with a dry well or retention system that is separate from all other dry wells or retention systems.
-This shall not prohibit combining more than one such below-grade opening on the same dry wellor retention system.
+This shall not prohibit combining more than one such below-grade opening on the same dry well or retention system.

-§271-271.
-Required materials.
+§ 271-271 Required materials.